 - Construction of all conforming principal use structures in commercial, industrial, and public zoning districts

 - Construction, expansion, and/or renovation of structures in all districts involving a change in land use from that identified in the most recent Zoning District Map

 - Construction and renovation proposals involving additional utility and/or infrastructure requirements

 The City is divided into 14 zoning classifications that regulate land use and provide relevant guidelines such as minimum setback for structures according to the Pennsylvania Municipalities Planning Code.
 The complete zoning ordinance sets a framework for property owners to follow in utilizing/developing their property without creating a hindrance or nuisance to adjacent properties.
-Therefore, Property owners should consult the Zoning Officer to determine what their property is zoned if they are planning any development, alteration, addition, etc.
+Therefore, Property owners should consult the Building Code Official to determine what their property is zoned if they are planning any development, alteration, addition, etc.

 The fourteen zoning classifications are as follows:

 Classifications that share the same first letter of their short name belong to the same zoning district category.
 The uses in such zones are the same in nature but differ in degree/level of use.
 The numeral used in the short name indicates that degree/level on an ascending scale.
 For example consider the M1 and M3 Zones, both allow manufacturing activities while the M3 zone permits heavier, possibly offensive/obstructive, activities.
 Therefore, the M1 zone is more protective.